 Our workshops will consist of a morning and an afternoon session.
 Each session will feature short presentations from a mixture of academic and industry speakers, hands-on activities and Q&A time with participants.

 The subtitling session (10:00-13:30) will explore advances in subtitling practice from a diachronic perspective.
 It will first discuss the origins and nature of written language on screen and the key role played by early, often non-professional, translators in the international circulation of moving images.
 It will then observe more recent technical developments in both textual and professional practice, underlining issues surrounding quality standards and access to the job market.
 Attendees will get hands-on experience of current subtitling technology.

-The translation and adaptation session in the afternoon (14:30-18:00) will explore changes to the publishing industry occasioned by technological innovation, from the ways we do translation (e.g. computer-aided translation methods) to the ways translations and adaptations are disseminated (e.g. digital storytelling platforms).
+The translation and adaptation session in the afternoon (14:30-18:00) will explore changes to reading, writing and publishing occasioned by technological innovation, from the ways we do translation (e.g. computer-aided translation methods) to the ways translations and adaptations are disseminated (e.g. digital storytelling platforms).
 The session would conclude with a practical exercise where attendees adapt a text for a digital storytelling platform.

 We look forward to seeing you there!